 At this point your table should be correct unless you had other problems.

-If you have trashed items you cannot delete check to see if they have asset ids (that their value of asset_id in the content table is in the asset table).
+If you have trashed items you cannot delete, check to see if they have asset ids (that their value of asset_id in the content table is in the assets table).